4dn-dcic/fish_omics_format/docs/source/intro.rst

 #. **Supplementary SM Localization properties** such as:

 	* Quality metrics.
-	* The underlying un-decoded raw localization data
+	* The underlying un-decoded raw localization data.

 ..
 Tip:: In addition to the 3 specific :ref:`VOL-table-reference-label`, all 12 :ref:`BAS-table-reference-label` are also available for use to report the results of **volumetric** Chromatin Tracing experiments.